vivekagr/AWS-SAA-C02-Course/README.md

 ##### Cluster Placement Exam PowerUp

-- Clusters can't span multiple AZs.
-ONE AZ ONLY.
+- Clusters can't span multiple AZs. **ONE AZ ONLY !!!!!!!!!!**.
 The first AZ used will lock down the cluster.
 - They can span VPC peers.
 - Requires a supported instance type.
 - Best practice is to use the same type of instance and launch all at once.